Murder of Vera Page: Coroner's inquest

+Rush's testimony

-Though his movements on the date of the murder were never independently corroborated, at the subsequent coroner's inquest held on 10 February 1932, Rush claimed that on 14 December, his wife, Daisy, had been absent from the family home until the early evening and that he had opted to go shopping in Kensington after finishing work as he did not wish to be alone in the family home.
-He claimed to have returned home at approximately 8:30 p.m. and that his wife had returned home shortly thereafter.
-The two had gone to sleep at approximately 10:15 p.m.
-Rush further claimed to have not visited his parents on Monday 14 December, although he did admit that he had typically visited his parents on a Monday.
-(Note: No individual was called upon at this coroner's inquest to verify Rush's statements as to his movements on 14 December or the days immediately thereafter) In response to specific allegations from the coroner that he had intentionally lured Vera to the coal shed close to Addison Road where he had then proceeded to rape, then strangle the child before later discarding her body in the front garden of 89 Addison Road, Rush became emphatic in his denials, claiming not to have known Vera as well as his initial witness statement to police had suggested and stating he had only ever spoken to Vera once.
+One of the final individuals to provide evidence the opening day of the proceedings was Rush himself, who stated he was "quite satisfied [he was] doing right" in testifying in his own defence.
+Though his movements on the date of the murder were never independently corroborated at the inquest, Rush claimed that on the evening of the murder, he had finished work at 6:15 p.m. and had walked home.
+As his wife, Daisy, had been visiting her mother, he had opted to go shopping for collar studs in Kensington Road as he did not wish to be alone in the family home.
+He claimed to have returned home at approximately 8:30 p.m., that his wife had returned home shortly thereafter, and that the two had gone to sleep at approximately 10:15 p.m.
+Rush further claimed to have not visited his parents on Monday 14 December, although he did admit that he had typically visited his parents on a Monday evening.
+(Note: No individual was called upon at the coroner's inquest to verify Rush's statements as to his movements on 14 December or the days immediately thereafter.)

+In response to specific allegations from the coroner that he had intentionally lured Vera to the coal shed close to Addison Road where he had then proceeded to rape, then strangle the child before later discarding her body in the front garden of 89 Addison Road, Rush became emphatic in his denials, claiming not to have known Vera as well as his initial witness statement to police had suggested and claiming to have only ever spoken to the child once.
+He then refused to answer a question as to why his claim to have been able to recognize a newspaper photograph of Vera shown to him by his wife following her murder contradicted his claim not to have known her.